Laundry Service: Commercial performance

+In Latin America the album had excellent commercial performance entering charts in countries such as Argentina in the number 3 position reaching double platinum for sales of 80,000 thousand units, in countries such as Uruguay it entered the international artists chart reaching the number 3 position and being certified gold later, in Ecuador it was certified double platinum by 2002, in Colombia until 2002 it had been certified double platinum according to Sony Music Colombia until 2017 the album had already reached 6 platinum records, in Mexico the album until 2002 was certified double platinum for sales of 300,000 thousand units, until 2021 the album has more than 494,000 physical sales there.
+In Brazil the album was certified platinum until 2021 for sales of 125,000 copies, in Venezuela Shakira reached five platinum records by the end of 2002, by 2011 the album already had a total of 149,733 thousand units in the country, in Chile until 2003 "Laundry Service" managed to achieve sales of more than 40,000 thousand copies.
+In Peru the album reached Gold status at the end of 2002.
+In Central America, Shakira achieved double platinum status.

 In Australia, Laundry Service became Shakira's first album to chart on the ARIA Albums Chart after debuting at number two.
 It later peaked at number one for two weeks and in total it spent 54 weeks on the charts.
 Consequently, it became the second best-selling album of the year 2002 in the country, behind only American rapper Eminem's album The Eminem Show.
 The Australian Recording Industry Association (ARIA) certified Laundry Service quintuple-platinum for shipments of 350,000 units, making it Shakira's most successful album in the country and one of the best selling albums of all time in Australia, entering the all time chart at position of 29.
 The album also performed well in New Zealand, peaking at number four on the national albums chart and appearing on the chart for 47 weeks.
 By 2003, Laundry Service had been certified triple-platinum by the Recording Industry Association of New Zealand (RIANZ) for shipping 45,000 units.